Antashma/get-the-sequence/README.md

 ![Game screenshot](./assets/screenshot.png "Game screenshot")

 ## Instructions
 Press the buttons to match the number sequence in the box below.
-Be quick you have 5 seconds and are allowed 3 mistakes!
+Be quick--you have 5 seconds and are allowed 3 mistakes!